 Pretty Links Pro comes with a host of redirection options for your affiliate links, not to mention a host of conversion tracking and metrics tools.

 If you're looking for a powerful but lightweight affiliate links plugin to power up your WordPress blog, I would recommend checking this one out.

 I don't think I really need to introduce this plugin to you, chances are you're probably one of the three million website owners that are using it.

 While the free version is widely popular, the premium version of this plugin comes with a host of additional features and options to power-up your SEO.

 These features include the ability to optimize for more than 1 focus keyword or keyphrase.
-You can, in fact, optimise up to 5 focus keywords with Yoast Premium.
+You can, in fact, optimize up to 5 focus keywords with Yoast Premium.

 There’s also a built-in redirection feature to help you manage your 404’s and all of what you’d expect to find in the free plugin, and more.